 What To Do If You Are Having a Hard Time Supporting a Friend

-Helping a friend or a loved one who’s struggling may bring up many different—sometimes even conflicting—feelings.
+Helping a friend or struggling loved one may bring up many different—sometimes even conflicting—feelings.
 You may feel empathy or sadness over what they are going through, or confused by why they are struggling so much or by what might be the most supportive thing to do.
-You may feel guilty that you didn’t help sooner, that you can’t do more for them, or that you feel reluctant to get too involved.
+You may feel guilty that you didn’t help sooner, that you can’t do more for them, or that you are reluctant to get too involved.
 If they are refusing help or not responding to your concerns in the way you’d hoped, you may feel frustrated or angry.
 And, as time goes on, you may just feel exhausted.

 Be Realistic About How Much You Can Give

 It’s also okay if how you show up for your friend changes over time.
-For example, you might be willing to give more time and energy when your friend is experiencing a crisis, but as the crisis resolves, your friend might not need the same level of support—or may need long-term mental health support that you can’t provide.
-Or if you’ve been actively supporting a friend and something happens in your life that requires more of your time and attention, you may need to step back from helping your friend in order to take care of yourself.
+For example, you might be willing to give more time and energy when your friend is experiencing a crisis, but as the crisis resolves, your friend might not need the same level of support—or may need mental health support that you can’t provide.
+Or if you’ve been actively supporting a friend and something happens in your life that requires more time and attention, you may need to step back from helping your friend to take care of yourself.
 It’s important to continue to be honest with your friend about how much you can give.

 Set Boundaries—And Stick To Them

 As frustrating as it can be when a friend doesn’t respond to your efforts to start a conversation, it can also be overwhelming if a friend suddenly needs a lot of support.
-Knowing what your limits are, and communicating your limits clearly, can help you establish healthy communication during difficult times, and prevent resentment or pent up anger that could come out in hurtful ways.
+Knowing what your limits are, and communicating your limits clearly, can help you establish healthy communication during difficult times, and prevent resentment or pent-up anger that could come out in hurtful ways.

 - Most likely, this friend isn’t the only person who relies on you.
 Maybe you are living with someone who has a mental illness, or you have a demanding job.
 Understanding your other responsibilities can help you support your friend in a way that won’t negatively impact the role you play in the lives of your family, colleagues, and other friends.